MarrietteMambo/OPERATION-SILENT-CORRIDOR/Flags/Flag-17.md

-# Flag 17 – New Filesystem Activit
+# Flag 17 – New Filesystem Activity

 ## Question
 HUNT LEAD: "Check the target host directly.
 Anything new on the filesystem that wasn't there before?